okfn-brasil/querido-diario/CONTRIBUTING.md

 Won't be perfect or as generic as we would like but maybe enough to populate a database to train Machine Learning and Natural Language Processing solutions.
 Meaning: the code you will find - and write - in the [`processing/gazette`](processing/gazette) folder is under heavy experimentation.
 Doesn't need to be beautiful or scalable if it works for specific municipalities.

+For now, we are interested only in the bidding exemptions (dispensas de licitação) and bidding ineligibilities (inexigibilidade de licitação).

 ## Automated Testing

 The project is backed by a test suite, which can be run with a single command.